Vāsudeva: Identification with Herakles (3rd c. BCE)

-Arrian in his work Indica, quotes the earlier work of the same name by Megasthenes which claims that Herakles, son of Zeus had come to India and was honoured by the locals as an 'indigenous' Indian deity.
+Arrian in his work Indica (2nd c.
+CE), quotes the earlier work of the same name by Megasthenes (3rd c.
+BCE) which claims that Herakles, son of Zeus had come to India and was honoured by the locals as an 'indigenous' Indian deity.
 This reference is understood to be to Vāsudeva.

 But Heracles, whom tradition states to have arrived as far as India, was called by the Indians themselves 'Indigenous.'
 This Heracles was chiefly honoured by the Surasenians, an Indian tribe, among whom are two great cities, Methora and Cleisobora, and the navigable river Iobares flows through their territory.